 - Reviewing Online Record Books before submitting them to Duke of Ed Victoria for assessment

 Award Leaders can also nominate Youth Award Leaders to help drive the program, increase engagement and provide support to their peers.

-In additional to support and training from the Duke of Ed Victoria team, there are a number of Resources that can help you run a strong program – including templates, activity ideas, service providers and case studies.
+In addition to support and training from the Duke of Ed Victoria team, there are a number of Resources that can help you deliver a strong program – including templates, activity ideas, service providers and case studies.